A squared smoothing Newton method for semidefinite programming: Preliminary

 \subsection{Equivalent conditions}

-For the rest of this section, we describe several important conditions related to SDPs and present {some connections} between these conditions.
-The presented materials are borrowed directly from the literature.
-See for instance \cite{chan2008constraint} and the references therein.
+For the rest of this section, we describe several important conditions related to {the theoretical analysis for} SDPs and present {some connections} between these conditions.
+The presented materials are borrowed directly from the literature; see for instance \cite{chan2008constraint} and the references therein.

 First, we recall the general concept of constraint nondegeneracy.
 Let $g:\Y \rightarrow \Z$ be a continuously differentiable function and $\cC$ be a {nonempty closed} convex set in $\Z$.
 Consider the following {feasibility} problem: